DUNE-DAQ/daq-cmake/docs/README.md

 A DUNE DAQ software package is composed of various types of software components - standalone applications, libraries, [DAQModules](https://dune-daq-sw.readthedocs.io/en/latest/packages/appfwk/), etc. Across the packages there are common ways these are implemented, whether as a result of our [official coding guidelines](https://dune-daq-sw.readthedocs.io/en/latest/packages/styleguide/) or simply through tradition. `create_dunedaq_package.py` takes advantage of these patterns and saves you work by generating much of the "boilerplate" code which makes up a DUNE DAQ package.

-Before using `create_dunedaq-package.py`, you'll want to first have a new repo added to the DUNE DAQ organization.
-This repo can be provided to you by members of the software coordination team if you request it on DUNE's **#daq-sw-librarians** Slack channel.
-Please also let them know what [development team](https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-release/team_repos/) you're requesting this repo on behalf of.
-You'll also want to have some of idea of what software components will make up your package, and what their names should be.
-While the only argument actually required by `create_dunedaq_package.py` is the name of your new repo, it won't do much unless you provide it with options and arguments.
+Before using `create_dunedaq-package.py`, you'll want to have some idea of what software components will make up your package, and what their names should be.
+While the only argument actually required by `create_dunedaq_package.py` is the name of your new package, it won't do much unless you provide it with options and arguments.
 You can see what these are by running `create_dunedaq_package.py -h`, reprinted here for your convenience.

 Arguments and options: